 “As a company we value equality when it comes to the treatment of our team members, our customers and the community at large.
 We do not agree with discrimination of any kind, and believe all members of the community deserve equal rights when it comes to the workplace, housing, and public accommodations,” said JT Marino, Tuft & Needle’s co-founder.

-Created by ONE Community, a member-based coalition of LGBT and allied individuals and businesses; the UNITY Pledge is a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBT individuals and their allies in Arizona.
+Created by ONE Community, a member-based coalition of LGBTQ and allied individuals and businesses; the UNITY Pledge is a public declaration to support and advance workplace equality and non-discrimination policies in housing and public accommodations for LGBTQ individuals and their allies in Arizona.

 “We thank Tuft & Needle for signing the UNITY Pledge and being open for business to everyone.
 Inclusive businesses play a vital role in building inclusive communities,” said Angela Hughey, President of ONE Community.
 “Our friends at Tuft & Needle understand that inclusive non-discrimination is not only the right thing to do, but is good for their business and the business of Arizona,” concluded Hughey.